 Access to healthcare is an extremely relevant indicator of integration.
 Many barriers can impede access, such as a general lack of knowledge about health institutions, linguistic barriers or a lack of connections.
 This indicator primarily examines impeded access to medical and dental care due to financial reasons.
 The lack of access to dental care is of particular interest as this type of service is in most cases paid for by patients.
 This is in contrast to general medical care, which is reimbursed by the basic health insurance.

-With regards to medical care, there is no significant difference between the population without a migration background and the one with.
+With regard to deprivation of medical care, there are only significant differences between the populations without and with a migration background in Espace Mittelland.

 Percentage of people who went without dental or medical care due to financial reasons.

 Following changes to the survey framework and improvements in the weighting model, results from 2014 on can no longer be directly compared with those from previous years (series break).

 At the request of Eurostat the questions regarding lack of access to healthcare were revised in 2015.
 The main change is that persons are now questioned about the necessity of medical (or dental) treatment prior to being asked if they have always been able to have access to the necessary examinations or treatment.
 This means that from 2015, only people who said they really needed an examination or treatment and who did not have access to such care were asked for the main reason for not consulting.
 As previously, when the main reason is financial, the person is considered to be subject to a lack of access to healthcare.